nudge-now/sdk-android/README.eng.md

 You can change the settings of _Notification_.
 These examples below show how to do that.

-**Example**: Add a default sound when notification is shown on device.
+**Example**: Add default sound, vibration, and light when notification is shown on device.

 ```java
 public class GCMIntentService extends GCMBaseIntentService {